Department of Homeland Security

 c.3/24

-NLRB networking staff make a formal report of the suspicious activity to US-CERT at CISA [Source mentions it was on or about this date]
+NLRB networking staff make a formal report to US-CERT at CISA of the suspicious activity they had detected from DOGE’s activities at the agency. (fuzz: Source mentions it was on or about this date)

 3/28

-USCIS CIO William McElhaney sends a message to DHS Deputy Secretary asking them to review access that was granted to DOGE staff
+USCIS CIO William McElhaney sends a message to DHS Deputy Secretary asking them to review access that was granted to DOGE staffers Kyle Schutt, Edward Coristine, Aram Moghaddassi and Payton Rehling.

 April 2025